daoch4n/zen-ai-router-worker/README.md

 ### Deployment Steps

-1. Clone this repository.
+1. Fork this repository.
-2. Install dependencies: `npm install`
-3. (Optional) Copy `wrangler.toml.example` to `wrangler.toml` for local development.
-4. Configure the required GitHub Secrets in your repository settings.
+2. Configure the required GitHub Secrets in your repository settings.
-5. Push to the `main` branch or open a Pull Request to trigger the deployment workflow.
+3. Push to the `main` branch or open a Pull Request to trigger the deployment workflow.

 ## Best Practices